 The federal EITC provides a credit for low and moderate income filers who had earned income – wages – against to offset their federal tax liability, and in many cases provides a significant refund.
 The federal EITC is available for filers with income up to $53,267 for couples with three or more children, and the maximum credit can be as high as $6200.

-To estimate the amount you may be eligible to receive in federal and state EITC, visit this calculator offered by the California Budget & Policy Center.
+To estimate the amount you may be eligible to receive in federal and state EITC, and other benefits, visit the Benefit kitchen App

 Nonrefundable Renter’s Credit

 If you pay rent and have a personal income tax liability, you may be eligible for a Nonrefundable Renter’s Credit in California.

 Families with children and/or their dependents